gmontamat/quora-question-pairs/README.md

 # Quora Question Pairs

 Analysis and submissions code for the Kaggle competition.
 The idea is to identify question pairs that have the same intent.
+This code doesn't use the "leaky" features mentioned on Kaggle!

 ## Ideas